Theming

 |---|---|---|

---color-progressive-oklch__l | Lightness of the primary color. | 53.25% |
+--color-progressive-oklch__l | Lightness. | 53.25% |

---color-progressive-oklch__c | Chroma (saturation) of the primary color. | 0.1679 |
+--color-progressive-oklch__c | Chroma (saturation). | 0.1679 |

---color-progressive-oklch__h | Hue of the primary color. affects text and surface accents. | 262.29 |
+--color-progressive-oklch__h | Hue — the easiest way to rebrand. | 262.29 |

 Deprecated